Money Calculator

 ✓ New regime is better when…

-You have few deductions — no home loan, no HRA, minimal 80C
+You have few voluntary deductions - no home loan, minimal 80C

-You live in company accommodation (no HRA benefit)
+You don't live in rented accommodation (no HRA benefit)

 ✓ Old regime is better when…

-You live in a rented house and claim large HRA exemption
+You live on rent and claim a large HRA exemption in a metro

 Old vs New Tax Regime - Complete Guide for FY 2025–26

-From FY 2020–21, India has two parallel income tax regimes - the old regime (higher rates, more deductions) and the new regime (lower rates, no deductions).
-Every salaried individual must choose one at the start of each financial year.
+From FY 2020–21, every Indian taxpayer must choose between two parallel income tax systems - the old regime (higher slab rates, rich deductions) and the new regime (lower slab rates, minimal deductions).
+The right choice can save you anywhere from ₹5,000 to ₹1,50,000+ in taxes per year.

 SectionWhat it coversMaximum deduction